-- Is not in the Service of the National Government or any of the County Governments or of any statutory body or anybody or institution owned or controlled the National Government or any County Government and who is not connected or does not have any other relationship, whether pecuniary or otherwise, with the SC, its associated companies, subsidiaries, or any holding company;
+- Is not in the Service of the National Government or any of the County Governments or of any statutory body or anybody or institution owned or controlled by the National Government or any County Government and who is not connected or does not have any other relationship, whether pecuniary or otherwise, with the SC, its associated companies, subsidiaries, or any holding company;

-- Has not been employed the SC in an executive capacity within the last five (5) years;
+- Has not been employed by the SC in an executive capacity within the last five (5) years;

 - Is not associated to an advisor or consultant to the SC or a member of the SC’s senior management or a significant customer or supplier of the SC;